abarbanell/limitless-garden/dokku.md

 $ git push dokku master
 ```

-- this will build the limitless-garden app and fail because of missing keys (threescale etc)
+- this will build the limitless-garden app and fail because of some error